MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/openid-settings.md

 1. Set the **Login claims mapping** additional site setting.
     <br /> Example: `firstname=given_name,lastname=family_name`

-For example, the first name, last name, and email addresses supplied with the additional claims become the default values in the profile page in the portal.
+For example, the first name, last name, and email addresses supplied with the additional claims become the default values in the profile page in the website.

 <a name="enable-authentication-using-a-multi-tenant-azure-active-directory-application"></a>

 ## Enable authentication by using a multitenant Azure AD application

-You can configure your portal to accept Azure AD users from any tenant in Azure, and not just from a specific tenant, by using the multitenant application registered in Azure AD.
+You can configure your website to accept Azure AD users from any tenant in Azure, and not just from a specific tenant, by using the multitenant application registered in Azure AD.
 To enable multitenancy, [update the application registration](/azure/active-directory/develop/howto-convert-app-to-be-multi-tenant#update-registration-to-be-multi-tenant) in the Azure AD application.

 To support authentication against Azure AD by using a multitenant application, you have to create or configure the additional **Issuer Filter** site setting.